HAbitsLab/CalorieHarmony/README.md

 # CalorieHarmony

-#Installation

-pip install requirmentes.txt << Create this file

-Assumption: the wrist pipeline have been run before this step
+Make sure the wrist pipeline was run before this step

-expected input: Write down the type of data that is expected.

 > Preprocressing.py: